 Melanoma of the skin increased in frequency over the last several decades, while such a trend is less evident with ocular melanoma.
-About 6 people per 1 million are diagnosed with ocular melanoma in the U.S. every year, while invasive melanoma of the skin occurs in approximately 1 in 50 Americans each year.
+About 6 people per 1 million are diagnosed with eye melanoma in the U.S. every year, while invasive melanoma of the skin occurs in approximately 1 in 50 Americans each year.
 The incidence is similar in other Caucasian populations worldwide.
 Ocular melanoma accounts for approximately 5-12% of all melanoma cases.
 Some studies suggest that fair skin type and exposure to UV light may be risk factors.
-Ocular melanoma tends to occur slightly more often in males than in females and overall risk tends to increase with age.
+Melanoma of the eye tends to occur slightly more often in males than in females and overall risk tends to increase with age.

 Melanoma is typically classified by clinical characteristics, such as depth, ulceration and site of origin.
 However, in the past several years, mutations in certain proteins are allowing scientists to further define the melanoma at the molecular level.

 Ocular melanoma generally lacks the BRAF, NRAS and KIT mutations common in cutaneous melanoma. .
 In addition to genetic profiling of the primary tumor, additional genes have recently been identified in ocular melanoma as being mutated.
 The most common mutations currently described in ocular melanoma are the GNAQ and GNA11 genes.
 About 50% of people will have the GNAQ mutation and around another 23% will have the GNA11 mutation.
 BAP1 is also a relatively common mutation.

 Researchers and specialists are currently working to understand the implications of these genetic mutations, and clinical trials are ongoing to identify systemic treatments to impact these mutated genes.
 Ocular melanoma has distinct genetic alterations and a strong tendency to metastasize (spread) to the liver.